abbguslof/TokenPassWhitelist/README.md

 Built with ❤️ for the Minecraft community by **guslof**.

 A huge thank you to the server admins, community members, and players who provided feedback, tested early versions, and requested features like the Admin Dashboard and Invite Trees.
-This project exists to make running a safe, fun, and private Minecraft server as easy as possible for everyone, from young kids hosting for their friends to adults managing large networks.
+This project exists to make running a safe, fun, and private Minecraft server as easy as possible for everyone.

 *We stand on the shoulders of giants:*
 - **Velocity Powered** for the blazing fast proxy API.